liuzhousi/FPGC4/Documentation/docs/progress.md

 - Added a way to access SPI flash using a SPI(3) module.
 Can switch between SPIreader and SPI3 using a memory address
 - Restructured Ccompiler changes to be less ad hoc and more streamlined
 - Designed and ordered V2 of the I/O Board PCB (4 layer)
+- Created SPI flash programmer, removing the need for an external one
+- Assembled new PCB

 ## Future plans
 These are kinda ordered based on priority

+- Reorder AND TEST! memory map
 - Write system test code in C
+- Implement true GPIO
 - Improve C compiler
-- Assemble PCB V2
-- Adjust and optimize Verilog code for new PCB design
-- Reorder AND TEST! memory map
-- Port SPI programmer
-- Implement true GPIO
+- Proper placement of Synchronizers (dual flip flops)
 - UART buffer in hardware
 - Improve and write more libraries
 - Clean up and improve tools/scripts (arguments/functionality)
 - Clean up unused files in PCB folders
-- Enable all external interfaces (UART, SPI)
 - Change all static paths in the project to relative ones
 - Improve ESP32Synth (for non-live settings)
 - Write a USB loader program